 Expert Tips and FAQs

 No!
-Although visually similar, yo-yo biscuits use custard powder in the dough to create the biscuit dough and have a softer, crumblier texture.
+Although visually similar, yo-yo biscuits use custard powder in the dough to create the biscuit dough and have a softer, crumblier mouth texture.

 More yummy treats